Mansalu/ExampleActions/README.md

 ### instance.yaml

-You must also have a file called `instance.yaml` that contains some details about the instance.
-For existing instances only the `instance` field is needed.
-Files at the repository root will be ignored.
+For each instance, you must also have a file called `instance.yaml` that contains some details about the instance.
+For existing instances, only the `instance` field is needed to provide the ID.
+Info about the cluster, group, and app can be used to automatically deploy new instances too.

 Optionally you can specify and update the version of the SLATE application with the `version` field in `instance.yaml`.
 If `version` is unspecified the latest version is the default.

-Example
+Complete Example

         cluster: uutah-prod
         group: slate-dev
         app: nginx
         instance: instance_BrX9HtpP1L0
         version: 1.2.0

+### Copy the workflow

+Once everything is setup, copy `PushUpdates.py` and `.github/workflows/slate-deployment.yml` into your repository.

 ## Git force pushes